The alternative to steroid injections and surgery

 What are the risks/side effects?

-You will experience some pain during the treatment, but you should be able to tolerate this.
+You will experience some mild pain or discomfort during the treatment, but you should be able to tolerate this.
 Following the treatment, you may experience redness, bruising, swelling and numbness to the area.
 These side effects should resolve within a week, before your next treatment.
 Every patient will be monitored before and after the treatments to discover how successful the outcome is.
 Studies have shown there is a 50% to 70% chance that it will be effective.

 You must not have ESWT if you:

-are taking antiplatelets (for example, aspirin or clopidigrel) or anticoagulants (such as
+are taking antiplatelets (for example, aspirin or clopidigrel) or anticoagulants (such as warfarin or rivaroxaban)

 have a blood clotting disorder